harness/developer-hub/docs/security-testing-orchestration/sto-techref-category/owasp-scanner-reference.md

 You can scan your code repositories using [OWASP Dependency-Check](https://owasp.org/www-project-dependency-check/), an SCA tool for detecting publicly disclosed vulnerabilities contained within a project’s dependencies.

-## Important notes for running PRODUCT scans in STO
+## Important notes for running OWASP scans in STO

 ### Docker-in-Docker requirements